liesnikov/extensible-elaborator/paper/main.md

 ```

 Here Agda steps away from the bidirectional discipline and infers a (lambda) function if the target type isn't fully known.
-If in our design the developer chooses to go only with a pure bi-directional style of type-checking inferred lambda functions would be impossible to emulate.
+If in our design the developer chooses to go only with a pure bidirectional style of type-checking inferred lambda functions would be impossible to emulate.
 That is unless one essentially renders macros and writes their own type-checking case for an inferrable lambda.

 [^agda-lambda-tc-source]: [./src/full/Agda/TypeChecking/Rules/Term.hs#L430-L518](https://github.com/agda/agda/blob/v2.6.4/src/full/Agda/TypeChecking/Rules/Term.hs#L430-L518)